Nahue256/WalletAPI/README.md

 - When the app is running, enter the API Swagger http://localhost:3000/api-docs and create an user using the POST /user route.

-- Use the /signin route to authenticate with the email and password that you registered
+- Use the /signin route to authenticate with the email and password that you registered.

-- Go to the wallets API routes and click in the padlock to the right of the Wallet API you want to test, and enter the token like this: "Bearer {TOKEN}"
+- Go to the wallets API routes and click in the padlock to the right of the Wallet API you want to test, and enter the token like this: "Bearer {TOKEN}".

-- Test the wallets APIs
+- Test the wallets APIs.

 ## How to run the tests